-NOTE: Where an employee is receiving overaward payments resulting in the employee's base rate of pay being higher than the rate specified under this award, the employee is entitled to receive the higher rate while on a period of paid annual leave (see ss.16 and 90 of the Act).
+NOTE: Where an employee is receiving overaward payments resulting in the employee's base rate of pay being higher than the rate specified under this award, the employee is entitled to receive the higher rate while on a period of paid annual leave (see sections 16 and 90 of the Act).

-26.1 Annual leave is provided for in the NES.
+28.1 Annual leave is provided for in the NES.
 It does not apply to casual employees.

-26.2 Additional paid annual leave for certain shiftworkers
+28.2 Additional paid annual leave for certain shiftworkers

-An employee who is a 7 day shiftworker and who is regularly rostered to work on Sundays and public holidays in a business in which shifts are continuously rostered 24 hours a day for 7 hours a shift is a shiftworker for the purposes of the NES.
+- (a) Clause 28.2 applies to an employee who is a shiftworker regularly rostered to work on Sundays and public holidays in a business in which shifts are continuously rostered 24 hours a day for 7 days a week. - (b) The employee is a shiftworker for the purposes of the NES (entitlement to an additional week of paid annual leave).